 Teachers at the Academy do not merely crunch numbers to determine grades.
 It is true that there can be tests, etc., where there are clear right and wrong answers that can be tallied in an unambiguous and indisputable fashion.
 Which grade to assign to such results is still, however, a judgment of the teacher and takes into consideration such things as the goals of the course, the way in which the material has been taught, the right expectations from this class, etc. These are not to be understood as "subjective," as if they represent personal whim or feeling.
 At the Academy we have full confidence in the ability of our teachers to assess the performance of a student relative to the goals of the class and then to assign an accurate grade.
-This is precisely what any teacher should be able to do, namely, to make the correct judgment about this specific child in this specific class and not simply to reiterate numerical scores and averages.
-Decisions about the appropriateness of grades may be referred to the Headmaster, whose judgment will be final.
+This is precisely what any teacher should be able to do, namely, to make the correct judgment about this specific student in this specific class and not simply to reiterate numerical scores and averages.

-Students found to be in need of academic support, as evidenced by a progress report, may be referred to tutoring before or after school.
+Students found to be in need of academic support, as evidenced by a deficiency notice, may be referred to tutoring before or after school.